akshaynexus/pigeoncoin-dash/src/test/README.md

 configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called `test_dash` that runs all of the unit tests.
+The build system is setup to compile an executable called `test_pigeon` that runs all of the unit tests.
 The main source file is called test_dash.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create